microsoft/azure-pipelines-tasks/docs/taskinputvalidation.md

         - With such limitations, javascript equivalent flags we support would be `g` (for global match, this gets translated to getting a [single match](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex.match(v=vs.110).aspx) or [all matches](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex.matches.aspx) in C#), `i` (for C# `IgnoreCase`), `m` (for C# `Multiline`)
         - Default C# behavior would be to use single match
         - So, we would be supporting these options:
-            - IgnoreCase (i)
+            - IgnoreCase
-            - Multiline (m)
+            - Multiline
-        - Valid options - "im", "m", "mi", "i"
+        - Multiple options can be delimited by comma
-        - We can add `Global` option later if needed
+        - Valid options - "IgnoreCase, Multiline", "Multiline", "Multiline, IgnoreCase", "IgnoreCase"

 -------
 Usage